 John C. Wierman, a professor of Applied Mathematics and Statistics at Johns Hopkins University since 1981, served as department chair from 1988 to 2000.
 The founder of the W. P. Carey Program in Entrepreneurship & Management, he was director of the program and its successor, the Center for Leadership Education, from 1996 until 2009.
 His mathematical research is published in probability, discrete mathematics, and statistics journals, with applied articles in physics, computer science, molecular biology, education, and business journals.
 He received his B. S. and Ph.D. degrees from the University of Washington.
 He is an elected Fellow of the Institute of Mathematical Statistics and the Institute of Combinatorics and its Applications.

 Susan S.G.
-Wierman, the Executive Director of the Mid-Atlantic Regional Air Management Association, works to improve regional air quality.
+Wierman was Executive Director of Mid-Atlantic Regional Air Management Association from 1996 to 2017, working to improve regional air quality.
 She earned urban planning degrees from the University of Washington, and a certificate in Continuing Engineering Studies from Johns Hopkins University.
 She is a Fellow of the international Air and Waste Management Association, and was the 2012 recipient of its S. Smith Griswold Outstanding Air Pollution Official award.

 2017 – Brian Duncan, NASA Goddard Space Flight Center – “The Growing Importance of Satellite Data for Air Quality Applications”